yyheng/database-m3012/README.md

 ### Run environment in Command Prompt
-1. set FLASK ENV=development
+1. locate your folder
-2. flask run
+2. `flask run`